Jamie Spears suspended as conservator of Britney Spears - Local News 8

 Britney Spears scored a legal victory Wednesday in her fight to regain control of her life.

-A Los Angeles judge suspended Jamie Spears, the singer’s father, as conservator of her estate and designated a temporary replacement to oversee her finances until December 31.
+A Los Angeles judge suspended Jamie Spears, the singer’s father, as conservator of her estimated $60 million dollar estate and designated a temporary replacement to oversee her finances.

 Mathew Rosengart, attorney for Britney Spears, described the elder Spears as a “cruel, toxic and abusive man,” adding his client wants him out “today.”